 Companies restricted by rigorous compliance regulations and working with sensitive data must be proactive when ordering goods and services.
 The best way to avoid falling victim to a cybersecurity incident is to implement C-SCRM strategies, such as creating a whitelist of vendors proven to provide products and services that follow best practices in cybersecurity and compliance regulations.
 Regularly review the vendor list to ensure that vendors update their procedures to comply with new compliance standards.

-Most organizations struggle to be compliant and review vendors.
+Most organisations struggle to be compliant and review vendors.
 Without the right resources and knowledge, being proactive and performing the necessary supplier chain risk assessment isn’t possible.
-Third-party professionals can assist organizations in building a whitelist of vendors while keeping their best interests in mind.
+Third-party professionals can assist organisations in building a whitelist of vendors while keeping their best interests in mind.